natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/introduction/index.md

 - `ExternalName`: A DNS entry is created, also only works in cloud environments

 A Service is unique inside a Namespace.

+### Deployments
+Have a look at the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).

+### Volumes
+Have a look at the [official documentation](https://kubernetes.io/docs/concepts/storage/volumes/).

+### Jobs
+Have a look at the [official documentation](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/).